quezlow/DungeonCore/Docs/DESIGN_CANON.md

 ---

-# PART II -- DESIGNED, NOT YET BUILT
+# PART II -- DESIGN ENTRIES (MOST SINCE SHIPPED IN PLACE)

-Nothing in this part exists in code, with one exception: entry 14 has shipped and is recorded as-built in place.
-Entries record APPROVED design;
-build guides must still verify live source before writing edits.
+Most entries in this part have since shipped and are recorded as-built in place with their own Status lines (13 spine / UI / roster, 14, 15, 15A, 16, and 17's shipped subparts); those Status lines are authoritative.
+Entries 18 and 19 remain design-only.
+Entries record APPROVED design; build guides must still verify live source before writing edits.

 ## 13. Research Tree (Phase 4.5)